DanFNKD/pl-quiz/README.md

 ## Features

-The Play Football webste is a single-page website consisting of the following sections:
+The Premier League Quiz website is a single-page website consisting of the following sections:

-- Landing Page
+- Premier League Logo and Heading
 - Quiz Area
-- Final Score Screens
+- Score Area
+- Prize Area

 ### Existing Features

-#### Landing Page

-- The Header consists of of the text "Play Football" aligned to the left and a Navigation Bar which is aligned to the right.
-- Featured on all three pages, the Navigation Bar includes links to the Home Page, Benefits Page and Signup Page.
-- The Header is designed responsively across device types.
+#### Premier League Logo and Heading

+- The Premier League logo is featured to provide context to the quiz.
+- The heading provides an overview of the quiz and aims to entice users to complete it.

 ![Header and Navigation standard](./assets/readme-images/navigationbar.png)
 ![Header and Navigation 768px and down, closed](./assets/readme-images/navigationbar-768px.png)